Emergent Software

 Let the Tests Begin

-Just over two minutes to load 10 million rows.
-That doesn’t sound so bad, but in reality, I would tell my client that if the two databases exist on the same server, there’s no need to pull the data into SSIS and push it back out using a Data Flow Task.
-So, what would happen if they just used a SQL script to transfer the rows instead?
+Just over two minutes to load 10 million rows is not terrible.
+However, if the two databases exist on the same server, I would typically tell a client there is no need to pull the data into SSIS and push it back out through a Data Flow Task.
+SQL Server can do that work directly.

-Comparing SSIS with T-SQL Approach
+Comparing SSIS with a T-SQL Approach

 USE SSISTestDestination;